The software-as-a-service (SaaS) market is expected to surpass USD 220 billion by 2022, registering a CAGR of 13.1%.

 We sat down with Marcelo Lopez, founder of UruIT and expert in SaaS development with a wealth of international projects under his belt, to discuss the near future of this industry.

-We discussed his views on the existing SaaS scene, development trends to expect in 2021, as well as his expert insights on breaking into this lucrative, yet saturated market.
+We discussed his views on the existing SaaS scene, development trends to expect in 2022 and beyond, as well as his expert insights on breaking into this lucrative, yet saturated market.

 Read on to discover his unique perspective: